Wazza-Ninja/From-Zero-to-Hero-Red-Team-Operator/README.md

 # From-Zero-to-Hero-Red-Team-Cyber-Operator
-This repo is suppose to be considered regular update sophisticated techniques.
+This repo is thought to be updated regular update sophisticated techniques.

 | Date  | Auther | Version | Contact |